 There is no right or wrong way to visit the Galapagos and it depends on personal preferences.
 If you want to see as many species as possible, a cruise is a great option as you will get to see many islands with boats travelling through the night.
 Each island is different, with some wildlife only found on individual islands.
 Cruises usually combine island visits with snorkeling, with morning and afternoon activities broken up by lunch onboard.
 Cruises are very structured, typically with early (6-7am) wake-up calls.

 For those who prefer more flexibility and independence, a land-based stay at a top hotel or Lodge is a great way to have a base to explore the Galapagos by taking day trips by motorboat.
 Schedules are less restrictive and you can start a land-based trip any day of the week.
-There are lodgings on the 4 inhabited islands: San Cristobal (Puerto Baquerizo Moreno), Santa Cruz (Puerto Ayora), Isabela (Puerto Villamil) and Floreana.
+There are lodgings on the four inhabited islands: San Cristobal (Puerto Baquerizo Moreno), Santa Cruz (Puerto Ayora), Isabela (Puerto Villamil) and Floreana.

-If you're looking for a land-based program or a stay in a lodge or hotel before or after a cruise, there are a range of excellent options to suit different tastes and budgets.
-Some of our top recommendations include: Pikaia Lodge (five-star luxury on Santa Cruz), Galapagos Safari Camp (luxury tented accommodation on Santa Cruz), Scalesia Lodge (first class tented accommodation on Isabela island), Finch Bay Eco Hotel (first class hotel on Santa Cruz), Villa Escalesia (luxury private villa rental on Santa Cruz).
+If you're looking for a land-based program or to stay in a lodge or hotel before or after a cruise, there are a range of excellent options to suit different tastes and budgets.
+Some of our top recommendations include: Pikaia Lodge (five-star luxury on Santa Cruz), Galapagos Safari Camp (luxury tented accommodation on Santa Cruz), Scalesia Galapagos Lodge (first class tented accommodation on Isabela island), Finch Bay Eco Hotel (first class hotel on Santa Cruz), Villa Escalesia (luxury private villa rental on Santa Cruz).
 There are more options to suit budget and tastes.

 There are many options and variables and it depends on your own travel style, preferences and budget: we can recommend the right cruise to suit you.
 Aracari typically recommends smaller boats of up to 20 passengers, as these are more intimate and personal.
 There are a variety of vessel types: teel-hulled, classic vessels, schooners, modern yachts, sailboats and catamarans.
 Larger boats typically have the advantage of more public spaces and facilities; medium size vessels can suit families better as they afford more public spaces.
 Smaller boats provide greater intimacy.
 When deciding between boats you might like to consider how important it is to you to have a balcony in your room versus panoramic windows or portholes, or how important your room space is versus the space of public areas.
+Read more on luxury Galapagos cruises.

 Each island is unique, with species that can be seen during different seasons throughout the year.
 As such, the best itinerary is dependent on your personal interests, time you have available and the time of year you visit.